Madibam/antoineviscardi.github.io/projects/_posts/2018-06-13-project-test.md

 ---
-layout: default
+layout: post
 title: "Project Test"
 date: 2018-06-13
 ---
-This is a project test
+This is a project test.